Rookout/docs/docs/java-container-tutorial.md

 Rookout offers the smoothest debugging experience by fetching up-to-date source code for each server.

-Set this up for a containerized application is done by adding a handful of files from your `.git` folder to the container image.
+Set this up for a containerized applications by adding a handful of files from your `.git` folder to the container image.

 Edit (or add, if needed) your `.Dockerignore` file and adapt the traditional `.git` exclude:
 ```ignore